bjorkert/patches/README.md

 ## Protein line -90 minutes
 An additional line is added to the graph 90 minutes prior to the current time to indicate if a meal is causing a blood sugar rise 90 minutes later, which may be due to protein that typically takes about 90 minutes to show its effects.
 &nbsp;
-## Duplicate blood glucose entries
-Loop 3 may upload duplicate svg entries, which can cause issues with LoopFollow's graphs and statistics.
-This issue may also arise when both bridge is enabled in Nightscout and Loop 'upload readings' are used.
-This patch resolves the issue by filtering out one reading every five minutes.
-I have submitted a pull request for this fix, which can be found at https://github.com/jonfawcett/LoopFollow/pull/178.
-&nbsp;
-## Carbs Today
-This patch adds a new item to the 'Information Table' called 'Carbs Today.'
-This feature provides a sum of all registered carbs since midnight to help you keep track of your child's carb intake for the day.
-However, please note that this feature may not be useful if you are using fake carbs.
-&nbsp;
 ## PreMeal
 The graph displays the PreMeal period as an orange band located below the green override band.
 &nbsp;
-## Speak BG
-The Speak BG functionality had been experiencing issues for a while, but it has now returned, more powerful than ever.
-Not only will it announce the present BG value, but it will also provide the difference between the current reading and the previous one.
-&nbsp;
-## Home Screen Quick Action for Speak BG
-Now you can easily toggle the "Speak BG" feature on and off directly from your home screen!
-I've added a Home Screen Quick Action that lets you control the feature with just a 3D touch on the LoopFollow app icon.
-- **Home Screen Quick Action**: Quickly toggle "Speak BG" without going through the settings screens.
-- **Synced Settings**: The switch in General Settings and the Quick Action are in sync.
-- **Audible Confirmation**: Get instant feedback when you toggle the feature using the Quick Action.